AMontgomerie/BlinkerBot/README.md

-# CryptBot
+# BlinkerBot
-A very simple Starcraft AI Bot

-This should be an example for how to use the LadderManager bots.

-Cryptbotmain.cpp contains exactly how you should reference the bot for use with the LadderManager
+A Protoss bot for SC2 using C++.

+Currently includes basic macro and simple attack-move commands.